cmeiklejohn/kubernetes-hello-world-example/Azure/Task.md

 The following instructions indicate the steps that need to be followed to complete the task:
 1. Build the image with Docker.
 2. Upload your image to an online registry provider.
-3. Create a Azure Kubernetes Service.
-4. Launch the image using Kubernetes on the cluster you created.
+3. Launch the image using the Kubernetes cluster provided to you.
-5. Ensure that the container is running.
+4. Ensure that the container is running.
-6. Remove the deployment and service.
+5. Remove the deployment and service.
-7. Terminate the cluster.

 In the following paragraphs, we describe each step in detail and, in some steps, we provide commands that you need to execute to complete that subtask.
 For the subtasks in which we do not specific a command, you need to find those commands online.

 **1. Build the image with Docker.**

-*Please note, your image name cannot contain capital letters or underscores.*
+*Please note, your image name cannot contain capital letters or underscores.
+You must use your Andrew username as part of the image name.*

 ```
 cd kubernetes-hello-world-example